rhiannz/pages/_portfolio/portfolio-3.md

 \begin{pmatrix}
 H & 0_{nxn} \\
 0_{nxn} & I_n - H
-\end{pmatrix} $$
+\end{pmatrix} $$ <br>

-&emsp;&emsp; The paper also assumes that there is no spatial autocorrelation present between the clusters in which they sampled their data.
+< &emsp;&emsp; The paper also assumes that there is no spatial autocorrelation present between the clusters in which they sampled their data.
 However, they assume that there is correlation within the clusters.
 This assumption is valid as they prove in their robustness checks that the error terms of the models were not correlated across clusters and hence they are justified in their use of this clustering structure.

 3. Normality <br>
 > The residuals $\epsilon$ are normally distributed: $\epsilon \sim N(0, \sigma^2 I_n)$ or $\epsilon_i \overset{\text{iid}}{\sim} N(0, \sigma^2)$ where  $\sigma^2$ is an unknown parameter.